Pudendal Nerve Block

 How is it performed?

 Using fluoroscopic guidance, medication is injected near the pudendal nerve.
-The procedure takes about 30 minutes.
+The procedure takes about 15 minutes.
+You will be monitored for a short period of time, and then released to go home that same day

 Keypoint #1-Lorem Ipsum